Requirements for SWS Courses

 - One-credit courses will not normally be approved as SWS courses.

 - All SWS course syllabi used in SWS courses must follow the instructions at How to Construct an SWS Course Syllabus.
-Once a course is approved as SWS, it is the department or program's responsibility to insure that any future revisions of the SWS syllabus of record continue to meet SWS guidelines.
+Once a course is approved as SWS, it is the department or program's responsibility to ensure that any future revisions of the SWS syllabus of record continue to meet SWS guidelines.

 - The SWS director will provide assistance in preparing SWS course proposals.